ZinggJM/GxEPD/README.md

 Added GDE0213B1 2.13 inch 128 x 250 pixel black/white

+Added GDEH029A1 2.9 inch 128 x 296 pixel black/white

 These display can be connected using the DESTM32-S2 connection board to power and SPI.

 The GxGDEP015OC1 class can also be used with Waveshare 1.54inch e-Paper SPI display.

 The GxGDE0213B1  class can also be used with Waveshare 2.13inch e-Paper SPI display.

+The GxGDEH029A1  class can also be used with Waveshare 2.9inch e-Paper SPI display.

 Added support for HD E-Paper displays from Dalian Good Display Inc. with parallel interface.